peter-sattler/money-transfer-api/README.md

 1. There is only one bank.
 (Revolut of course!!!) ;)
 2. There is only a single generic account type; no checking account, savings account, etc.
 3. Transactions always clear immediately.
-4. All currency is US Dollars (USD).
+4. All currency is in US Dollars (USD).

 ## Explicit requirements: